 Guest System Requirements

 To join an interview, we recommend a Mac or Windows PC running Safari or Chrome, and at least a 5 Mbps internet connecton.
-Note that Safari 14.0.1 on Mac is not supported due to a Safari issue.
+Chrome is the recommended browser for Mac or Windows PC.

 Guests can also join using Safari or Chrome on an iPhone or iPad, or from Chrome on an Android device.